genesys-samples/genesys-samples.github.io/content/card/agent-assist.md

 description: See the power of Genesys Cloud CX and Google CCAI.
 Set up both integrations with Google Agent Assist and Google DialogFlow CX into your own Genesys Cloud CX instance.

 # categories is the overall themes covered
-categories: [Fundamentals, Google Cloud]
+categories: [GenesysCloudCX, AppFoundry]

 # tags are the technologies covered in the workshop
-tags: [Cloud, Integrations, AI, Bots, Agent Assist]
+tags: [DeveloperCenter, GoogleCloud, Integration, AI, Agent Assist]

 # Full URL to the workshop
 workshop_url: https://workshop.genesys.com/workshops/DialogFlowCXandAgentAssist/